Our Leadership

 Mr Riley Park, Director

-My name is Ryley, I’m a proud descendent of the Eastern Arrernte peoples of Central Australia.
+My name is Riley, I’m a proud descendent of the Eastern Arrernte peoples of Central Australia.
 I was born and raised on Garramilla (Darwin) on Larrakia country.
 I completed my Bachelor of Speech Pathology at Flinders University on Kaurna country in Adelaide.
 I’m currently working and living on Garramilla (Darwin) on beautiful Larrakia country as an Early Career Speech Pathologist providing speech, language, feeding and literacy assessments and therapy to children from ages 3-12 years of age.
 I’m also currently providing speech pathology services to children and adults in Tennant Creek on Warumungu country.
 I have been supported by IAHA since 2020 and they have helped me with completing my studies and continue to support me throughout my early career as a speech pathologist.

 Ms Rikki Fischer